Press "Enter" to skip to content

 Co-Producing Accessible Legal Information

-This research is funded by the University of Birmingham, and has ethical approval from the University of Birmingham Humanities and Social Sciences Research Ethics Committee.
+This research was funded by the University of Birmingham, and has ethical approval from the University of Birmingham Humanities and Social Sciences Research Ethics Committee.

 CLARITY Project